EU Security Rules on Liquids, Aerosols and Gels

 Liquid medicines, baby food in the quantity needed for the duration of the flight

-Knives and scissors with blades shorter than 6 cm (does not apply to knives with a lock)
+Knives and scissors with blades shorter than 6 cm (does not apply to tactical, combat, hunting and non-standard types of knives)

 Work tools (drills, hammers, screwdrivers, spanners, etc.), medical equipment